The nuances of good and bad design culture

 Clear communication

 Effective communication is the backbone of a healthy design culture.
-The design process becomes streamlined and efficient when team members can openly and clearly express their ideas, concerns, and feedback.
+When team members can openly and clearly express their ideas, concerns, and feedback, the design process becomes streamlined and efficient.

 Collaboration and feedback